 Finding great dividend payers isn't as simple as merely screening for yields.
-If it were, everyone would own shares of Southern Peru Copper
+If it were, everyone would own shares of Fedders

-Let's look at two of his favorite monster stocks:
+Let's look at one of his favorite monster stocks:

-There are loads of great dividend payers in America, but they're not the market's hottest stocks.
+There are loads of great dividend-payers in America, but they're not the market's hottest stocks.
 To view Mathew's almost four dozen favorite income stocks, join the ship of dividend-loving Fools with a free 30-day trial of Income Investor.
-There's no obligation to subscribe, and a trial includes access to all back issues and previous picks, mid-month reports, current risk-adjusted values, and the Income Investor discussion boards, where Mathew posts regularly and where you'll find hordes of like-minded investors sharing wisdom, ideas, and analysis.
+There's no obligation to subscribe, and a trial includes access to all back issues and previous picks, mid-month reports, current risk-adjusted values, and the Income Investor discussion boards, where you'll find regular posts from Mathew and hordes of like-minded investors sharing wisdom, ideas, and analysis.
 Click here to learn more.